[Skip to Content]

 • Are there any advantages or disadvantages to choosing a concentration?

 The majority of Kent MSSW students do not choose a concentration; instead choosing a variety of MSSW electives.
 Some students have a very specific interest in gaining a knowledge base and practice skills with a particular population due to a desire to work with that population post-graduation.
 In this scenario, having specialized coursework and a practicum that provides experience working with that population can be an asset in making the graduate a stronger applicant in the job market in that particular area.
 Whether or not a graduate chooses to acknowledge their concentration on their resume is entirely optional.
 Students typically list their practicum placements on their resume, but whether or not to highlight the electives taken (whether specializing or not) is up to the graduate.
 The only disadvantage would be not having the ability to take a more varied approach to electives, given that most social workers tend to work with several different client populations over the course of their career.
-However, students can obtain permission from the Program Manager of Academic Affairs to take additional electives on top of their concentration electives if they so desire, or may wish to apply to return to Raymond A. Kent School of Social Work & Family Science as a post-masters student after graduation to take additional electives whether for professional development or licensure preparation.
+However, students can obtain permission from the Program Manager of Academic Affairs to take additional electives on top of their concentration electives if they so desire, or may wish to apply to return to Raymond A. Kent School of Social Work and Family Science as a post-masters student after graduation to take additional electives whether for professional development or licensure preparation.

 • Are dual degrees available to online master’s degree in social work students?